Amaimersion/google-docs-utils/README.md

 GoogleDocsUtils.getWordElements(): Array<HTMLElement[]>;
 ```

-Return all nodes of all rendered lines which contains actual text of line.
+Returns all nodes of all rendered lines which contains actual text of line.
 There is no point to change text of line through `textContent` or `innerText`, because these changes will be not recognized correctly.

 `[]` - represents line, `[][]` - represents all word nodes of that line.